bmuller/StactiveRecord/index.markdown

 ---
 layout: base
-title: StactiveRecord - C++ ORM
+title: StactiveRecord - A C++ ORM
 ---
 # Introduction
 **StactiveRecord** is a C++ library designed to make simple database use simple.
 It was inspired by Ruby on Rail's [Active Record](http://wiki.rubyonrails.org/rails/pages/ActiveRecord), however, no similar look, feel, or performance is guaranteed.
 It uses an [Object-relational mapping](http://en.wikipedia.org/wiki/Object-relational_mapping) pattern to represent records as objects.
-It also provides persistent (basic) object relationships (one to many, many to many, one to one).
+It also provides persistent object relationships (one to many, many to many, one to one).

 # Quick Example For Those In A Rush
-See the [simple example description page](exampledescription.html) for  more detailed example.
+See the [simple example description page](exampledescription.html) for a detailed description of this example.
 {% highlight cpp %}
 #include <stactive_record.h>
 #include <iostream>
 using namespace stactiverecord;
 using namespace std;

+// Initialize the DB connection
 Sar_Dbi * Sar_Dbi::dbi = Sar_Dbi::makeStorage("sqlite://:memory:");

 class Person : public Record<Person> {
 public:
   static string classname;